-You must also obtain a certification of good behavior and moral conduct by the chief of your commune or quarter, and you need to be in possession of an unblemished criminal record (you will be disqualified if you have committed any criminal offense).
+You must also obtain a certification of good behaviour and moral conduct by the chief of your commune or quarter, and you need to be in possession of an unblemished criminal record (you will be disqualified if you have committed any criminal offence).
 Your application must be lodged while currently residing in the Kingdom.

-The VIP option – citizenship by investment or donation
+The VIP option – Cambodian citizenship by investment or donation

 Sources consulted by B2B, however, claim that when an investment or a donation of the amounts mentioned above is committed, the citizenship is automatically granted to the investor or donor, whether or not they meet the requirements outlined in the previous section.
 B2B cannot currently confirm nor deny this possibility.

 In June 2018, it was reported that the investment requirement was being raised from at least 1.25 billion riel (about $312,000) in a government-approved project, to nearly $1 million but this was only in a draft stage.